planetarium/agent8-templates/basic-3d-freeview/PROJECT.md

 - Floor plane with physics properties
 - Provides surface for character movement
 - Represents a generally flat floor.
 (It is recommended to use the settings applied to the RigidBody component as they are.)
-- Import: Do not modify the code in this file unless requested by the user.
+- Critical Important: Do not modify the code in this file unless requested by the user.

 ### src/components/scene/GameScene.tsx